Danny-Devs/gitlify/docs/user_requirements.md

 - The system shall include tooltips for complex features
 - The system shall follow modern web application patterns
 - The system shall be responsive for various screen sizes
+- The system shall provide clear progress indication for long-running operations

   2.2. **Accessibility**